maxloopinmok/weekly-report/26 - 2024 Monday January 29 to Sunday February 4.md

 # Upcoming Schedule
-- February 2024 2.30pm Tah Chong Dental Appointment
+- July 2024 2pm Tah Chong Dental Appointment

 # Tasks to do:
 - Learn more from the Udemy course "Build Web Apps with React & Firebase"